Intentional goal setting for clarity, confidence, and purpose

 Unlocks insight: Reflection helps clients pause, notice patterns, and connect the dots between their values, behaviours, and goals.
 It’s how they move from reacting to intentionally choosing.

-Making sense of complexity: In coaching, reflection allows clients to process challenges, learn from both success and failure, and identify what really matters.
+Makes sense of complexity: Reflection allows clients to process challenges, learn from both success and failure, and identify what really matters.

-Inner transformation: Beyond external goals, reflection supports a deeper self-awareness - helping clients recognise blind spots, shift limiting beliefs, and embed new habits.
+Supports inner transformation: Beyond external goals, reflection fosters deeper self-awareness.
+It helps clients recognise blind spots, shift limiting beliefs, and embed new habits.

-Accountability and growth: Coaches use reflection to hold up the mirror, helping clients see recurring behaviours and take responsibility for progress
+Encourages accountability and growth: Coaches use reflection to hold up the mirror, helping clients see recurring behaviours and take responsibility for progress.

-Prevents the comparison trap: Coaches can lead clients away from focusing on what they haven't managed to do but instead help them identify their achievements.
-Too often we compare ourselves to others, but with coaching clients set their own path, at their own pace and with their own goals and own deadlines.
+Prevents the comparison trap: Coaches guide clients away from focusing on what they haven't managed to do.
+Instead, they help them identify their achievements.
+Too often, we compare ourselves to others.
+With coaching, clients set their own path, at their own pace, with their own goals and deadlines.

 Why goals still matter (especially now)